dairycultist/natsucraft/README.md

 >[!NOTE]
-> My goal for this mod is to cut down on the survival aspect of beta Minecraft, and flesh out the exploration aspect.
+> My goal for this mod is to cut down on the survival aspect of beta Minecraft, and flesh out the exploration aspect (in the name of fun!).

 # My mod